w4111/hw3-f22/README.md

 * Due: 11/1 @ 11:59PM ET
 * worth 3.75% of your grade

-In this assignment it's time to get real!
-You'll first flex your SQL muscles by writing SQL and reflecting on the experience.
-You will then perform some normalizations.
+This assignment has two parts.
+In the first part, you will first flex your SQL muscles by writing SQL and reflecting on your experience.
+You will submit the completed colab notebook on Gradescope with submission instructions shown at the bottom of the notebook.
+In the second part, you will perform some normalizations that will be visible on Gradescope as an online assignment.

 # 1. SQL, the sequel